menandmice/micetro_docs/guides/user-manual/configuring_cloud.rst

   :width: 50%
   :align: center

-Proceed with one of the Cloud providers shown below and click "Next":
+Proceed with one of the Cloud providers shown below and click :guilabel:`Next`:

 * :ref:`connect-akamai`